SaadElDine/PRODIGY_ML_01/README.md

 --

-## Linear Regression
-    Linear regression is a simple and widely used model for predicting a continuous target variable based on one or more input features.
-It assumes a linear relationship between the input features and the target variable.
-    In this project, we implemented linear regression using the LinearRegression class from the sklearn.linear_model module.
-We trained the model on the training data and evaluated its performance on the validation and test sets using metrics such as mean squared error (MSE), mean absolute error (MAE), and R-squared score.

---

 ## Data Exploration
 The data_exploration.ipynb notebook explores the dataset by visualizing the relationships between each feature and the target variable using scatter plots.
 This helps in understanding the potential impact of each feature on the target variable.